-Liquidity risk is prudently managed primarily through stressed net contractual and contingent outflows under a variety of stress scenarios measured against the available liquidity resources (liquidity pool).
-These scenarios cover a range of idiosyncratic, market-wide and combined stresses (prescribed by the PRA) and firm-specific stress events.
-The IBBAInt Group maintains its liquidity surplus under these stress scenarios at an efficient level, monitoring on a daily basis the key liquidity risk drivers and reassessing the nature and severity of its stress scenarios, adjusting its liquidity resources accordingly.
-The liquidity risk management activities that the IBBAInt Group undertakes also includes monitoring a range of market and internal Early Warning Indicators ("EWIs") on a daily basis, identifying early emerging signs of liquidity risk in the market or specific to the business.
-The EWIs enable senior management to take pre-emptive actions to address the stress, including activation of the Contingent Funding Plan or Recovery Plan, if necessary.
+The Bank maintains its liquidity surplus under both internal and regulatory frameworks at an efficient level, monitoring on a daily basis the key liquidity risk drivers, reassessing the nature and severity of its stress scenarios and adjusting its liquidity resources accordingly.
+Breaches of risk appetite limits are discussed, amongst executives of business and risk control areas, immediately reported to the members of the Risk Assets and Liabilities Committee, with a plan for complying with the limits, and escalated to the Board Risk and Capital Committee.

+The liquidity and funding risk management activities that IBBAInt undertakes also include monitoring a range of market and internal EWIs on a daily basis, identifying early emerging signs of liquidity risk in the market or specific to the business.
+The EWIs enable senior management to take pre-emptive steps to address the stress, including activation of the Contingent Funding Plan or Recovery Plan, if necessary.